 Tabling Fair

-The Trans Pride Seattle tabling fair hosts dozens of local community groups, organizations, businesses, and social services that represent a depth and breadth of services and interests in our community.
-The tabling fair is an amazing opportunity for 2STGD community members to learn about local programs, events, services, and opportunities.
+The Trans Pride Seattle tabling fair hosts 100+ local community groups, organizations, businesses, and social services that represent a depth and breadth of services and interests in our community.
+Our tabling fair is an amazing opportunity for 2STGD community members to learn about local programs, events, services, and opportunities.

 Who Can Table?